 Caramel Sauce

 Homemade Caramel Sauce tastes a thousand times better than any version you’d buy at the store, and is simple to make.
 It only takes 15 minutes!
-Use it for apple dipping, topping ice cream, cheesecake, banoffee pie, coffee drinks like caramel macchiato, and more.
+Use it for dipping apple slices, or topping ice cream sundaes, cheesecake, banoffee pie, coffee drinks like caramel macchiato, and more.
 No thermometer needed!

-It’s easy to pick up a jar of caramel sauce from the grocery store, but it won’t taste nearly as good as the freshly homemade stuff.
+It’s easy to pick up a jar of caramel sauce from the grocery store, but it won’t taste nearly as good as your own caramel sauce, freshly homemade from scratch.
 And as much of a scary reputation that it has, it’s totally doable for cooks of all levels.
-There are a lot of comments below from people who have had success with this recipe, and you don’t even need a thermometer to make this homemade caramel sauce!
+There are a lot of comments below from people who have had success with this easy recipe, and you don’t even need a candy thermometer to make this homemade caramel sauce!

 Tips for Best Results